The teachers work with the whole dancer, not just the technical side. Small classes provide plenty of attention and personal help.

 Douglas Martin, ARB Artistic Director

 After retiring from ARB as a performer, Martin expanded his teaching, production and choreographic work.
-Martin has been an integral part of the teaching staff at the Princeton Ballet School, Rutgers University and Westminster Choir College, and has also served as the School’s Music Director.
-He has staged full-length and repertory ballets for several companies, including Romeo and Juliet and Philip Jerry’s Our Town and Septime Webre’s Fluctuating Hemlines.
+Martin has been an integral part of the teaching staff at the Princeton Ballet School, Rutgers University and Westminster Choir College, and has also served as the School’s Music Director and ARBW Ballet Master.
+He has staged full-length and repertory ballets for several companies, including Romeo and Juliet and Philip Jerry’s Our Town.
 Additionally, Martin has choreographed for several Princeton Ballet School productions, including Sleeping Beauty, Swan Lake, Don Quixote and Coppélia.
 In 2010, Mr. Martin became Artistic Director of American Repertory Ballet.
-Since then, he has premiered a new production of Nutcracker, choreographed several new works including Ephemeral Possessions, Pathways, Rite of Spring and a new full length, Romeo and Juliet, and has commissioned 14 new works for the company, including 7 world premieres.
+Since then, he has premiered a new production of Nutcracker, choreographed several new works including Ephemeral Possessions, Pathways, Rite of Spring, Firebird, and a full-length Romeo and Juliet, and has commissioned 21 new works for the company, including 14 world premieres.

 KATHLEEN MOORE, ARB Comany Teacher, PBS Faculty Member, trained with Dame Sonia Arova and Thor Sutowski at the Alabama School of Fine Arts (ASFA) and attended summer intensives at the School of American Ballet and the American Ballet Theatre (ABT) School.
 She graduated from ASFA as a Presidential Scholar in the Arts and moved to NY to join ABT II in 1980.
 Invited by Mikhail Baryshnikov to become a member of the corps of ABT in 1982, Ms. Moore was appointed soloist in 1988 and Principal dancer in 1991.
 Her work included roles across the classical, dramatic, modern and contemporary repertory.
 Agnes de Mille, Twyla Tharp, Mark Morris and other respected choreographers created roles for her and she was a member of the premiere tour of the White Oak Dance Project under the direction of Mikhail Baryshnikov and Mark Morris in 1990.
 Ms. Moore has appeared in several dance documentaries, the Herbert Ross movie Dancers, and was interviewed on The Charlie Rose Show.
 Ms. Moore began teaching for Princeton Ballet School in 1993 as a guest teacher and has worked with ARB since 2006.
 She is also a member of the ballet faculty at the Lewis Center of the Arts at Princeton University.
 Ms. Moore is certified to teach all levels of ballet through the ABT® National Training Curriculum.